 The history of Filipino food also goes along with the history of the Philippines as a nation.
 Filipino food is indeed a gastronomic telling of Philippine history.

-As a country surrounded by water and islands blessed with fertile soil, early Filipinos ventured out in the sea for a rich catch, into muddy rice paddies to plant rice or into the woods to hunt abundnant wildlife.
+As a country surrounded by water and islands blessed with fertile soil, early Filipinos ventured out in the sea for a rich catch, into muddy rice paddies to plant rice or into the woods to hunt for abundant wildlife.
 The harvest and catch were cooked in simple manner: boiled, steamed, roasted or broiled over an open fire.

-Popular cuisines introduced into the Filipino tables include paella, the dish cooked in the fields by Spanish workers, came to be a festive dish combining pork, chicken, seafood, ham, sausages and vegetables.
-Relleno, the process of stuffing festive capons and turkeys for Christmas, was applied to chickens, and even to bangus, the Philippine milkfish.
+Popular cuisines the Spaniards introduced into the Filipino tables include paella, the dish cooked in the fields by Spanish workers, came to be a festive dish combining pork, chicken, seafood, ham, sausages and vegetables.
+Relleno, the process of stuffing festive capons and turkeys for Christmas, was applied to chicken, and even to bangus, the Philippine milkfish.

 Filipinos did not wholly adopt to the intended taste as the originally intended to be.
 We made variation of foreign food to suit our taste such as Pinoy spaghetti which is sweeter than the original Italian version and pansit Malabon on which oysters and squid have been added into the Chinese noodles.
-This also includes sweets consisting with Spanish origins like yemas, dulces de naranja, membrillo, but also include local fruits like guava, mango or durian as ingredients.
+This also includes sweets consisting with Spanish origins like yemas, dulces de naranja, membrillo, but also include local fruits like guava, mango or durian as additional ingredients.